01

 Request early access

-Pre-launch list for venue operators, distributors, insurers and service techs.
-Tell us a bit about your operation — we'll be in touch as units become available.
+Pre-launch list for service techs, flooring installers, plumbers, luxury appliance dealers, property managers and tool-hire stores.
+Tell us a bit about the work and we'll be in touch as units become available.